gloriaawang/gloriaawang/README.md

 🎨 Actively engaging in science communication @ <ins>Carnegie Science Center (CSC)</ins> and leading student organizations @ <ins>University of Pittsburgh</ins>

-🚀 Pursuing biotech opportunities where I can leverage my analytical skillset as a data-driven software developer or consultant, combining computational expertise with biological & business insights to drive innovation in cross-functional teams
+🚀 Pursuing biotech opportunities where I can leverage my analytical skillset as a data-driven analyst or consultant, combining computational expertise with biological & business insights to drive innovation in cross-functional teams

 ---